TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 8. Tips & Observations

 - ALWAYS cast to long when checking mid*mid to avoid overflow
-- l < h = shrink range â†’ stop at first mid*mid > n
+- l < h = shrink range → stop at first mid*mid > n
-- l <= h = classic search â†’ check equality
+- l <= h = classic search → check equality
-- Floor sqrt is always â‰¤ 46340 for 32-bit integers
+- Floor sqrt is always ≤ 46340 for 32-bit integers
 - In competitive coding, (l < h) version is preferred
 - In interviews, (l <= h) is easier to explain
 ---